medusajs/medusa/docs/content/medusa-react/overview.md

 To fetch data from the Medusa backend (in other words, perform `GET` requests), you can use [Queries](https://tanstack.com/query/v4/docs/react/guides/queries).
 Query hooks simply wrap around Tanstack Query's `useQuery` hook to fetch data from your medusa backend.

-For example, to fetch products from your Medusa server:
+For example, to fetch products from your Medusa backend:

 ```tsx title=src/Products.ts
 import { Product } from "@medusajs/medusa"